Skip to main content

 It’s possible that the tree roots may keep growing and pushing the concrete up if you don’t take care of them first.
 You can help prevent them from continuing to cause problems by installing tree root barriers or cutting back the roots.

-However, even if the tree roots do keep growing, the area can likely still be leveled for a fraction of the cost of replacement.
+However, even if the tree roots do keep growing, the area can likely still be leveled again for a fraction of the cost of replacement.

 How Is the Area Being Used?